jaanli/jaan.li/docs/index.md

       }))}
       ${centerResize((width) => narrativeMapLegend(width))}
       <figcaption>
         Training epoch is representative of societal norms.
 Dates shown in your local time.
+Total FLOPs used to train this model: 1.2e+18 (estimated using https://aiimpacts.org/brain-performance-in-flops/).
       </figcaption>
     </figure>
   </div>